 Why aren't 4K TVs available in smaller screen sizes?

 Most people find that 1080p resolution looks fine on screens 50" or less.
 From a typical viewing distance you won't notice the screen's grid of pixels — sometimes called the “pixel structure."
 But 55" and larger screens benefit from a much higher pixel count, making the grid virtually invisible.
 Ultra HD not only offers a more detailed picture, but also allows you to sit closer to a screen and/or view a larger screen while enjoying unprecedented clarity.

 Sony has more 4K experience than any other TV maker.
 They build professional 4K cameras and cinema projectors, and Sony Pictures has a bigger catalog of 4K films than any other studio.
 This end-to-end approach helps ensure a truly theater-like experience at home.

 Samsung's curved-screen HU9000 series TVs offer versatility and future-readiness, in addition to an elegant look.
 A feature called Smart Evolution lets you upgrade the TV's main processor, graphics processor, and memory – to support future UHD formats as they evolve.

 LG's UB8500 series models are among the most affordable Ultra HD TVs we've seen from a top-tier brand.
 Like most 2014 4K TVs, this one includes "HEVC" decoding, which means it can display streamed 4K Netflix content with no additional gear needed.

-The era of 4K Ultra High Definition TV is barely under way.
+The era of 4K Ultra High Definition TV has achieved lift-off.
 Stay tuned for further developments.